huijing/slides/webconf-asia-2017/README.md

 I'm quite sure Bruce will cover this in a lot more detail in his talk later.
 But a key statistic I want to highlight is that roughly 17% of the world's population are native Chinese speakers, and yet only 2% of websites are in Chinese.
 In contrast, an estimated 51% of the world's websites are in English, when native English speakers make up only around 5% of the world's population.
 The fact that digital computing originated from places that were predominantly English-speaking plays a big role in this.

 I do think that internationalisation efforts have been substantial over the years, and will continue to be for years to come.
-All the work coming out of the Unicode Consortium has been significant in this regard, with the goal to be able to represent every character in any system, regardless of platform, program or language.
+All the work coming out of the Unicode Consortium has been significant in this regard.
+Their goal is to be able to represent every character in any system, regardless of platform, program or language.

 East Asian languages still present a huge challenge due to the volume of glyphs we have.
 Han unification is also a very controversial issue, and I don't claim to understand the full ins and outs of it.
 But we are at a point where content generation by locals for locals doesn't involve hours of troubleshooting and jumping through flaming hoops any more.
 At least, I feel that's the case for Chinese.
 And typography is integral to the presentation of content.